 Revenues up 8.2% and CEO Greg Bentley says the company is at a new setpoint for the future.

+Bentley Systems reported its quarterly and end-of-year results for the quarter ending December 31, 2020.
 The company performance was just about right on the nose as far as the company’s expectations and those of their investors; but, it’s easy to get the impression that as 2020 was unfolding over Bentley execs were a touch nervous.
 Greg Bentley says that 2020 was not a normal year.

-The transcript of Greg Bentley’s comments are here, and, if you want to dive deep on the financial maneuverings, Bentley has navigated to go public and meet the expectations of long-time employees and raise enough cash to go forward.
+The transcript of Greg Bentley’s comments are here, and, if you want to dive deep into the financial maneuverings, Bentley has navigated to go public and meet the expectations of long-time employees and raise enough cash to go forward.
 It made my head hurt.

 The gist of it is that soon after the company went public, they issued convertible debt, which will mature in five years.
 They wound up raising $690 million.
 In addition, the company has an additional $850 million to work with through a revolving credit facility.